 There is no universal guide to self-care; whatever works for you is the best course of action.
 For starters, try incorporating some form of physical exertion into your routine.
 Physical exertion helps our body release feel-good hormones and decreases anxiety levels.

 Other than this, try eating regular and balanced meals to ensure that your body has the right energy to overcome mental stress.
 Have a healthy sleep cycle and ensure you get at least 7 to 8 hours of sleep every night.
+You can also consider trying NuMedica supplements to give your body the essential nutrients and minerals needed to combat stress.
+Essential nutrients are vital in maintaining our overall health and well-being.

 Try setting goals and priorities for yourself.
 See what needs to be done immediately and what can wait.
 Do not overwork or overexert yourself.
 See what you can do and what you can’t.
 Say ‘no’ where you need to and work to achieve the goals that you strive for.
 When you achieve them, you’ll feel an overwhelming sense of accomplishment.